alonswartz/notesium/README.md

     - Markdown syntax highlighting, special char and links concealment.
     - Open multiple notes in tabs, drag to re-order, keybindings to switch.
     - Finder integration for List, Links and Lines with preview.
+    - Sidepanels for labels, notes list and note metadata with linktrees.
 - **Web (graph)**
     - Visual overview of notes structure with a force graph view.
     - Cluster nodes based on links, inferred from titles or creation date.